 Picture is worth a thousand words:Vulnerability assessment or Risk assessment?

-Ideally both but let’s break it down since one may need one before doing the other (which woulds be more efficient)
+Ideally both but let’s break it down since one may need one before doing the other (which one is more efficient or better?)

 Vulnerability assessments: